Jacqueline Huscroft-D'AngeloResearch Associate Professor

 M.S., Educational Administration, University of Nebraska at Omaha, 2009

 M.S., Special Education, University of Nebraska at Omaha, 2007

 B.S., Education, Peru State College, 2005

-Jacqueline Huscroft-D'Angelo joined the Department of Special Education and Communication Disorders as a research assistant professor in the Academy for Child and Family Well Being in October 2015.
+Jacqueline Huscroft-D'Angelo joined the Department of Special Education and Communication Disorders in October 2015 and serves as a research associate professor in the Academy for Child and Family Well Being.

 After earning her doctorate in educational studies with an emphasis in special education and emotional and behavioral disorders from Nebraska in 2012, Jacqueline spent three and a half years as a research faculty member for the Alice Neeley Special Education Research and Service (ANSERS) Institute at Texas Christian University.
 She then returned to the University of Nebraska-Lincoln where she focuses research efforts on developing and evaluating interventions for students with or at-risk of high-incidence disabilities, mental health disorders, and those who have been in out-of-home care.
 Jacqueline has served as key personnel or Co-Investigator on several federally funded projects from the Institute of Education Sciences.
 She is currently the PI on a 5-year project to develop and evaluate the Fostering Educational Support Program, which is funded through the Department of Education – Education Innovation and Research Competition.